nsg-ethz/mini_internet_project/platform/README.md

 with X their corresponding AS number (group number).
 The passwords of the groups are automatically generated with the `openssl`'s rand function and are available in the file `groups/ssh_passwords.txt`

 Once in a proxy container, a student can use the `goto.sh` script to access a host, switch or router.
-For instance to jump into the host connected to the router ABID, use the following command:
+For instance to jump into the host connected to the router MIAM, use the following command:

 ```
-./goto ABID host
+./goto.sh MIAM host
 ```

-If you want to jump to the router connected to the router ABID, write:
+If you want to access the router MIAM, write:

 ```
-./goto ABID router
+./goto.sh MIAM router
 ```

-And if you want to access the switch ETH-IRCH in the L2 network connected to the router ZURI, use the following command:
+And if you want to access the switch CERN in the L2 network UNIV, use the following command:

 ```
-./goto ZURI ETH-IRCH
+./goto.sh UNIV CERN
 ```

 Once in a host, switch or router, just type `exit` to go back to the proxy container.